Leading Safety Issues in Georgia Tractor-Trailer Accidents

 Contact Montlick & Associates, Attorneys at Law Today to Schedule Your Free Consultation

 If a Tractor-Trailer accident has left you or a loved one injured, it is important that you consider speaking with a Georgia Tractor-Trailer Accident and Injury Attorney at Montlick & Associates as soon as possible.
 Tractor-Trailer accidents can leave you with excessive medical bills, lost income, and an uncertain future.
-At Montlick & Associates, Attorneys at Law, our firm has more than thirty-two years of experience helping injured individuals from all over Georgia.
+At Montlick & Associates, Attorneys at Law, our firm has more than 35 years of experience helping injured individuals from all over Georgia.

 If you would like to discuss your or a loved one's personal injuries with one of our Georgia Tractor-Trailer Accident Lawyers, contact Montlick & Associates, Attorneys at Law today by calling (800) LAW-NEED (529-6333) to schedule your free consultation.
 You may also visit us online at www.montlick.com to complete a Free Case Evaluation Form, and you may also participate in a 24-hour Live Online Chat.